R-kjim/python-p3-debugging-with-ipdb/README.md

 `3`.

 How can we modify the code so that the function behaves in the expected way?
-We need to _update_ the value of our `num` variable so that it's equal to the sum of itself and 2.
+We need to _update_ ipdb>  the value of our `num` variable so that it's equal to the sum of itself and 2.
 Play around inside your `ipdb` console: try code that you think will update `num` as needed, then check the value of `num` to see if it worked.
 Once you figure it out you can type `exit` in your terminal to get out of